 How to Renew Car Registration in Indiana

-If you do not apply for a DMV registration renewal before your plates expire and you operate a motor vehicle on public roads and highways, you may also receive a traffic ticket for driving an automobile without valid registration credentials.
+If you do not apply for a registration renewal before your plates expire and you operate a motor vehicle on public roads and highways, you may also receive a traffic ticket for driving an automobile without valid registration credentials.

-How to Apply for License Plate Renewal in Indiana
+Applying for License Plate Renewal in Indiana

 The BMV allows you to renew registration online, in person or by mail, unless you need to submit any special documentation along with your standard application credentials.
 If your application requires you to submit a completed tax form, for instance, you cannot renew your credentials online.
 In situations such as these, you must renew in person or by mail.